POTTERY OIL LAMP

 Large North African red-ware fragment depicting a leaping panther with detailed head and fearsome paws.

 Excellent modeling of the musculature and great coat pattern rendered with small circles.
+On the other end a hound chasing a sheep or goat.

 The fragment belongs to the rim of a lanx, a larger and rather rare rectangular platter.
 The outer edge is decorated with a beaded pattern.